 The economic efficiency allocation process implies CZCA for the balancing capacity market before W-1.
-Forecasted energy supply and demand bids, together with forecasted standard balancing capacity bids, therefore compete at the same time for the available CZC for a certain day.
+Forecasted energy supply and demand bids, together with forecasted standard balancing capacity bids, therefore compete at the same time for the available CZC for the next day, as calculated and published by the TSOs before the GCT of the SDAC.